callum22/cachet-monitor/readme.md

 - `component_id` is optional
 - `threshold` is a percentage
 - `expected_status_code` is a http response code
+- `proxy` is the url of a proxy http, it can be set for requesting on cachet or/and for each monitored url (this allow different proxy to be set)
 - GET request will be performed on the `url`

 How to run